About the Journal

 Focus and Scope

-The Journal of Itegrated Security Science (JISS) is aimed at publishing innovative scholarly manuscripts that make a significant contribution – theoretically or empirically – to all areas of physical security.
-Of particular interest are articles that combine science, technology, and regulations to invent sophisticated yet practical solutions for securing assets in the various domains including: chemical and process industry, oil and gas industry, transportation systems including HAZMAT transportation, power plants (nuclear, LNG, etc.), pipelines, drinking water and water treatment systems, dams, commercial facilities, and government facilities.
+Of particular interest are articles that combine science, technology, management strategies and regulations to invent scientifically substantiated yet practical solutions for securing and safeguarding assets in various domains including: the chemical and process industry, oil and gas industry, transportation systems including HAZMAT transportation, power plants (nuclear, LNG, etc.), pipelines, drinking water and water treatment systems, commercial facilities, and government facilities.

-- Security risk assessment and management in hazardous industries and critical infrastructures
+- Security and safety risk assessment and management in hazardous industries and critical infrastructures

 - Innovative approaches for threat likelihood assessment